zhouand25/Senior-Seminar---Zhou/README.md

 -Lastly updated the tester class, with that main class acting as a "headquarters" and triggering the functions of seminar from that central station

 2/11
--Rough clean up of code, deleting last print debugging statements
+-Rough clean up of code, deleting last print debugging statements, finishing up comments